maciejg-git/litewind-alpine-documentation/documentation/validation.md

 ### Adding rules

-For the CDN build of the plugin, the default set of rules is available in the window.Litewind.globalValidators property.
-To add new rule simply create new property in the globalValidators object.
-The key is a rule name and the value is a validator function.
-This function takes validated value as an argument and should return true or a message.
+For the CDN build of the plugin you can add new rules to the `window.Litewind.globalValidators` object.
+A rule is simply a function that takes tested value as an argument and returns `true` or a message.

-For the module build of the plugin you can simply import globalValidators from the plugin.
+For a module build of the plugin import `globalValidators` object from the plugin file.

 ### Customizing messages

-For the CDN build of the plugin, the default messages are available in the window.Litewind.validationMessages.
-The keys of this object are default rule names and the values are default messages.
+For the CDN build of the plugin you can modify default messages for the rules in the `window.Litewind.validationMessages` object.

-For the module build of the plugin import validationMessages from the plugin.
+For a module build of the plugin import `validationMessages` object from the plugin file.

+A message can contain `%d` charecters that are replaced with a rule value.